cccnrc/diagnosticator-asilo/README.md

 #### This is the ASILO dependency of [Diagnosticator](https://diagnosticator.com) local app

-ASILO runs the algorithm that actually performs ACMG annotation and variants prioritization it runs in a docker container which waits for input files to be detected within the shared docker volume and, once detected, launch the analysis on them input files are the outputs of [VEP-filter](https://github.com/cccnrc/diagnosticator-VEP-filter) [Diagnosticator](https://diagnosticator.com) dependency
+`asilo` runs the algorithm that actually performs ACMG annotation and variants prioritization it runs [dockerized](https://hub.docker.com/r/cccnrc/diagnosticator-asilo) and waits for input files (whatever file ends with `*.asilo_input`) to be detected within the shared docker volume (among [Diagnosticator](https://diagnosticator.com), [VEP-filter](https://github.com/cccnrc/diagnosticator-VEP-filter) and [asilo](https://github.com/cccnrc/diagnosticator-asilo)) and, once detected, launch the analysis on them input files are the outputs of [VEP-filter](https://github.com/cccnrc/diagnosticator-VEP-filter) [Diagnosticator](https://diagnosticator.com) dependency

 this application basically consists of a script `waiter-launcher-v0.sh` which constantly runs as soon as a file ending in: `*.asilo_input` (created by [VEP-filter](https://github.com/cccnrc/diagnosticator-VEP-filter) docker)  is detected it operates the analysis with the filters specified in that input file and after the analysis run it moves the `*.asilo_input` file to `*.asilo_input.output` and creates `ASILO.NEW` which are used by [Diagnosticator](https://diagnosticator.com) rq-worker to understand which is the most recent analysis